sohaibq914/sohaibq914/README.md

 **`🌱 Lifelong Learner`**

-I'm an undergraduate CS student with a specialization in software engineering and interning at Indiana Farm Bureau Insurance.
+I'm an undergraduate CS student with a specialization in software engineering.
 I'm passionate about web development, mobile apps, and design that helps real people.

 - 🔭 I’m currently working on creating a shell
 - 🌱 I’m currently learning Spring Boot and SQL